nicklafferty/craftycody/content/crafts/diy-how-to-mount-a-beach-cruiser.md

 We took everything off our wall and removed all the hooks/nails.
 My husband lifted up the bike and I directed him around until it was level and centered(ish) on the wall.

-When we found the right position, he lifted it back up and I placed
+When we found the right position, he lifted it back up and I placed each pipe bracket on the wall and in the spot where it would hold the bike.
+I used a pencil to mark where the holes were so I could predrill them without anyone having to hold anything up.

+### Drilling

+Once I drilled all eight holes, I put the brackets back on the wall so I could mount them.
+This is where I used my impact driver.
+It does a great job drilling into the studs.
+I used #12 1 1/2 inch screws to mount the pipe shelf brackets.
+These were the recommended screws labeled on the brackets themselves.

+There wasn't too much trouble mounting these.
+It's important to predrill since that's like a guide for the screws and helps them go in straight.